w3f/polkadot-wiki/docs/kusama-ledger.md

 sidebar_label: Ledger Devices
 ---

-> WARNING: The Kusama Ledger application has not been approved by Ledger at the time of writing.
-> Until the application is approved, you must either build the application yourself or download a
-> pre-built binary from GitHub.
-The application is still considered in a development pre-release
-> until an official release happens on the Ledger Live marketplace.
-Proceed with caution and use a
-> spare development Ledger device if available.

 Kusama has a [Ledger][] application that is compatible with the Ledger Nano S and Ledger Nano X devices.
 The Ledger devices are hardware wallets that keep your secret secured on a physical device that does not get exposed to your computer or the internet.
 It is strongly recommended to use a hardware wallet if you are managing a significant amount of funds.

-The Kusama application allows your to manage Kusama's native asset, the KSM.
-It supports all of the available transaction types of the network.
+The Kusama application allows you to manage Kusama's native asset, the KSM.
+It supports most of the available transaction types of the network (a notable exception is the "Batch" transaction from the Utilty pallet).

 ## Requirements

 This is a list of what you will need before starting:

 - A Ledger Nano S or a Ledger Nano X.
 - The latest firmware installed.
-At the time of writing this was 1.6.
+(At the time of writing this was 1.6)
 - Ledger Live is installed.
 - A web browser is installed that you can use to access [Polkadot-JS Apps][].